 Think of anything that you can do yourself, which will make you feel better about yourself.

-- Do you have a yoga practice that you've been wanting to deepen?
+- Do you have a yoga practice that you've wanted to deepen?

-- Are you wanting to eat healthier and exercise more?
+- Do you want to eat healthier and exercise more?

 - Is there a work project that will bring you satisfaction and fulfillment.